Eppo-exp/eppo-docs/docs/guides/entry_points.md

 Once again, you have to decide to send information about a customer, i.e. assign them to either Control or Treatment before they ask a question and are exposed to the AI bot.

+### Alternative without Entry points

-In this example (as well as the examples about triggering complex recommendations) you could send an API call for **all users** and only decide which response to use once you need to show the information to the users.
-That pattern can avoid having to use Entry point.
-However, that vendor might charge per visitor, and you might want to lower the cost of testing their solution.
+In this example (as well as the examples about triggering complex recommendations), rather than assign first and only trigger the expensive part of the process for half the population, you could send an API call for **all users**.
+With that set-up, you could decide which response to use once you need to show the information to the users.
+That pattern avoids having to use an Entry point.

-More generally, complex models, some API calls, and AI services are non-trivial to scale and **expensive to serve**.
-You might want to limit the cost of testing Treatment by not wasting half of it.
+Assigning early lowers the cost of testing a solution by half.
+Complex models, some API calls, and AI services are non-trivial to scale and **expensive to serve**.
+You can to limit the cost of testing Treatment by not wasting half of it.
 In a gradual roll-out process, you want organise your feature flag so that only internal developers and testers see the results first, then expose a small minority of visitors to the A/B test, then scale it to a full 50/50 test.
 That allows you to control who you expose, and if Treatment is expensive, how much valuable resources you dedicate to testing an idea.

-During internal tests, it matters less, but once you run an A/B test on users, if you want properly validate the impact of those changes, an Entry point will help you get better, sharper results.

 ### More examples

 There are many more examples where the assignment has to happen before entities can see a difference, like API calls during time-sensitive ad auctions; or where the different treatment is triggered, but might not be visible to users, like including a legal warning on a pop-up that could be blocked by the browser.

-If you have any questions, don’t hesitate to ask your Eppo contact.
+If you have any questions, don’t hesitate to reach out to [Eppo support](support@geteppo.com).